Do something big

 several ways to make a big impact

-Youth are matched in a one-to-one relationship with an adult, usually of the same gender.
-Big Brothers and Big Sisters serve as a source of hope, encouragement... and fun!
+A child or young adult is matched in a one-to-one relationship with an adult.
+Bigs serve as a source of hope, encouragement... and fun!

-Many people are looking for opportunities to serve their community alongside their spouse or kids.
-Our Big Couples and Big Families make a lasting difference in their Littles’ lives—and their own lives are changed as a result!
+Many people are looking for opportunities to serve their community alongside their families.
+Our Big Couples and Big Families make a lasting difference in their Littles’ lives - and their own lives are changed as a result!
+Big Duos open up the opportunity to volunteer to mentor a child with a close friend.

 Special Programs

-In addition to becoming a Big Brother or Sister or a Big Couple, BBBS Southern Lake Michigan Region offers special programs, such as our Bigs with Badges and Site-Based Programs.
+BBBS Southern Lake Michigan Region offers special programs, such as our Bigs with Badges and High School Bigs Programs.
 Reach out to us for more details about these programs.

 Frequently asked questions